vtexdocs/dev-portal-content/docs/guides/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-business-guidelines-marketing-assets.md

 ### Metric description

 > ⚠️ Metric descriptions are required only for apps whose pricing is based on one or more metrics.
-If this is not the case, please do not fill in this field.
+If this is not the case, please do not fill out this field.

 For each metric declared in the `billingOptions` field (found in the app's `manifest.json` file), you must include a simple description of how it works.
 This description will help the extension buyer understand what each metric does and how it will impact the application billing.
 For more information about variable rate charging using metrics, check the [Setting your app's billing model](https://developers.vtex.com/docs/guides/vtex-io-documentation-setting-your-apps-billing-model#setting-the-app-as-public) article.